- Veterans Employment & Education

 Based in the Washington office, the National Security Division handles issues that directly affect the lives of military personnel, as well as matters of national and global importance.
 Division staff work closely with the Pentagon, defense committees in Congress and base commands nationwide.
 Among its most prominent areas of work is transition assistance for military personnel, including programs to help wounded warriors through medical discharge and into the VA health-care system.
 The full-commission-led division also supports the Joint POW/MIA Accounting Command, Junior ROTC programs, the Foreign Relations Committee and law-enforcement components of the organization’s mission, as well as the Blood Donor Program.

 One of the four pillars of the Legion, the Veterans Affairs & Rehabilitation Division is dedicated to the timely and compassionate delivery of benefits – including health-care services – earned by U.S. military veterans.
 One of the division’s marquee programs is the Department Service Officer School, which provides accredited training for Legion service officers throughout the nation.
 The curriculum for these schools includes education on veterans law, as well as changes in the veterans-benefits claims and appeals process.
 The Legion provides staff representation at the Board of Veterans Appeals in Washington to help veterans appealing a decision to navigate through the maze of regulations and paperwork relevant to their cases.
-The VA&R field-service staff conducts regular site visits to VA medical facilities, and produces VBC site visit reports - formerly referred to as the “System Worth Saving” report for Congress and others.
+The VA&R national staff conducts regular site visits to VA medical facilities, and produces VBC site visit reports - formerly referred to as the “System Worth Saving” report - for Congress and others.
 The division is the Legion’s eyes and ears in Washington about all issues related to VA, particularly benefits and health care.
 The division also offers representation to veterans dealing with discharge disputes and correction of military records; and administers the Legion’s involvement with VA Volunteer Services, which provides countless hours of cost-free staffing at VA facilities nationwide.